Cryptocurrency Mining Hash Algorithms

 Auroracoin launched in early 2014 as a crypto alternative to the Icelandic króna as well as a Bitcoin alternative.
 The creators (or creators) remain unknown.
 The name the creator used was Baldur Friggjar Óðinsson.
 The creator’s based the coin on Litecoin originally.
 The aim was to be an alternative to the long-term instability and very limited króna.

 The creator claimed they would release 50% of Auroracoin to everyone registered in the Iceland Nation ID system free of charge.
-This massive national distribution system was the catalyst for the development of the airdrop system which would be used for the distribution.
+The massive national distribution system catalyzed the development of the airdrop system, which would be used for the distribution.